Leaking pipes

 How can companies be compared?

-• Comparing companies against each other
+• Compare companies against each other

-Why might the leakage levels and targets vary?
+Why might release levels and targets vary?

-Leakage can also vary due to:
+Leaks can also vary due to:

 • Differences in water pressure